 Verifying that all beneficiary notifications and related materials are in clear, consumerfriendly language is a critical part of the outreach effort.
-This includes updating the "What Are My Medi-Cal Choices?" booklet and required enrollment notices that target the duals population.
+This includes updating the "What Are My Medi-Cal Choices?" booklet and required enrollment notices that target the Duals population.
 As in all outreach materials, close attention is paid to cultural competency and the development of accessible materials, including the availability of alternative formats.

-Status: DHCS led a stakeholder process on each of the State notifications, resulting in notices that are significantly more beneficiary-friendly.
+Status: DHCS led a stakeholder process on each of the state notifications, resulting in notices that are significantly more beneficiary-friendly.
 Building on beneficiary testing done in 2013, CMS and DHCS tested key notices and the Cal MediConnect Choice Form in focus groups with beneficiaries, caregivers and information intermediaries in May 2014.
 The notices and choice form were revised based on recommendations from that testing process, and put through further stakeholder review.
 DHCS began mailing revised notices during the summer of 2014.
 DHCS translated all notices into the required Medi-Cal threshold languages and made all the notices available in accessible formats.

-While all beneficiaries who have Medicare first and later gain Medi-Cal coverage are already required to enroll into an MCP for their managed long-term services and supports (MLTSS) in order to receive their Medi-Cal benefits, DHCS has developed the materials required to inform these beneficiaries of their options.
+While all beneficiaries who have Medicare first and later gain Medi-Cal coverage are already required to enroll into a MCP for their MLTSS in order to receive their Medi-Cal benefits, DHCS has developed the materials required to inform these beneficiaries of their options.
 The materials were released in August 2016.
-Notification materials for beneficiaries are needed so that all eligible beneficiaries are aware of the program and understand they will be defaulted into an MCP if they do not make an active choice to join an MCP or Cal MediConnect.
-Beneficiaries that wish to remain in fee-for-service Medicare need to enroll into an MCP in order to keep their Medi-Cal services.
+Notification materials for beneficiaries are needed so that all eligible beneficiaries are aware of the program and understand they will be defaulted into a MCP if they do not make an active choice to join a MCP or Cal MediConnect.
+Beneficiaries that wish to remain in fee-for-service Medicare need to enroll into a MCP in order to keep their Medi-Cal services.

-Status: In Summer 2016, DHCS released a new Medi-Cal Managed Care Plan Guide and Choice Book to be sent to two groups of dual eligible beneficiaries: 1) new dual eligible beneficiaries who have Medicare first and later gain Medi-Cal eligibility in CCI counties; and 2) existing dual eligible beneficiaries who move into a CCI county.
+Status: In Summer 2016, DHCS released a new Medi-Cal Managed Care Plan Guide and Choice Book to be sent to two groups of Duals: 1) new Duals who have Medicare first and later gain Medi-Cal eligibility in CCI counties; and 2) existing Duals who move into a CCI county.
 These materials went through a stakeholder comment period in September 2015.
 They also underwent extensive user testing and revisions in partnership with the Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they meet readability standards and are not above a sixth-grade reading level.
 Further, the materials are available in Medi-Cal threshold languages and available in accessible formats, as required.